rocky-linux/documentation/docs/books/nvchad/marksman.md

 Save the file and close the editor with the `:wq` command.

-To check if the language server is properly activated open a markdown file in your NvChad and use the command `:LspInfo` to view the language servers applied to that file, within the summary there should be something like:
+To check if the language server is properly activated, open a markdown file in your NvChad and use the command `:LspInfo` to view the language servers applied to that file.
+Within the summary there should be something like:

 ```text
  Client: marksman (id: 2, bufnr: [11, 156])